Physics-24/Motion1/docs/solo-problems.md

 <br>

-## Week 1
+### Week 1

 [Week 1 Solo Problem Coversheet is available here](https://drive.google.com/file/d/1mPeRZcvnEQ968hrjdi0-fvkPd4s6jgeh/view?usp=sharing){:target="_blank"}.
-Please look at this coversheet beforehand for the formulae you will have during the solo problems.
+You can look at this coversheet beforehand for the formulae you will have during the solo problems.

 Week 1 | Gradescope Link | Solution |
 ---| --- | -- |